mildsunrise/jackpifm/README.md

 and maximum latencies, and the targetted (typical) latency.
 Here "latency" is the time passed between getting a sample in the JACK port, and emitting the FM wave.

-Latency will never exceed the minimum and maximum printed.
-Also, `jackpifm` will try to adjust the pitch changes so that the latency stays close to the middle latency.
-This is far from a guarantee.
+The controller will keep the latency as close to the target latency as possible, and it's currently good at it (I see no more than a few milliseconds of deviation in my B+).

+However this is not a guarantee, and in some cases the latency can get out of control and reach the maximum or minimum, in which case the controller will be resetted and you'll hear glitches.

-**Protip 1:** If you hear glitches or get error messages, try increasing `-b` to improve stability.
+**Protip:** If you hear glitches or get error messages, try increasing `-b` to improve stability.
 On the other hand, if you want to force less latency changes, decrease it.
 See also "Resampling" below.

-**Protip 2:** If latency changing isn't a problem to you, disable latency targetting by setting `-l` to 0 or a small value.
-This will reduce pitch changes and may produce occasional errors (i.e. one every two minutes).

-**Protip 3:** Another way to reduce glitches and errors is to reflow more frequently;
-you can do this by decreasing the `-t` option.
-This will cause bigger pitch changes but I'll doubt they'll become audible.

 ## Resampling